pshen44/carlaHIPdetection/README.md

 - Vehicles with hazard lights on
 - Signs with flashing lights
 - Snowplow trucks with hazard lights on
+- etc.

 Overview

 The agent vehicle is equipped with an RGB camera that captures frames every few seconds.
 These frames are:
-- Saved to disk (`RGB_Collect/`)
+- Saved to disk (`RGB_Collect/`) for user reference.
+The simulation then ends after a given number of seconds.
-- Simultaneously sent (one at a time) to GPT-4o via the OpenAI API
+- All frames captured are sent to GPT-4o via the OpenAI API at the end of the simulation.
-- Analyzed to determine the number of present HIPs, and whether the car should respond (slow down, stop, or change lanes)
+- Analyzed to determine the number of present HIPs, and whether the car should respond (slow down, stop, or change lanes).

-All results are printed live during simulation.
+- Logs all JSON outputs to hip_log.csv for data collection.

+Additionally, there is a live capture script (WIP):
+- Frames captured by the RGB camera are sent during the simulation for streamed responses.
+- Simulation does not need to stop for frame and data collection.

 ===============================================